gmcouto/mediaddrr/README.md

     }
   }
 ```

+Mediaddr will search the movie on TMDB to fetch it's id.
+Then it will add the movie into Radarr.
+Lastly, if the release is populated, it will offer the release to Radarr.

+> If the `indexer` matches the `alias` of any of the text transform patterns, it will execute the pattern on the `title` before pushing the release.
+See text transform patterns section for more information.

 You can also add `"tmdbId": {{ .Tags }}` if some of your trackers support tmdbId on the parsing.
 The API supports both query-based search (`query` + `year`) and direct TMDB ID lookup (`tmdbId`).